 Skip to contents

 new_linear_time_fn() creates a linear time function for a specified chronon.
-A chronon is the smallest indivisible time unit (e.g., days, hours).
+A chronon is the smallest indivisible time granule (e.g., days, hours).

 Usage